 7.4 Non-Petition Clause.
-Will a court in England & Wales give effect to a contractual provision (even if the contract's governing law is the law of another country) prohibiting the parties from: (a) taking legal action against the purchaser or another person; or (b) commencing an insolvency proceeding against the purchaser or another person?
+Will a court in England & Wales give effect to a contractual provision in an agreement (even if that agreement's governing law is the law of another country) prohibiting the parties from: (a) taking legal action against the purchaser or another person; or (b) commencing an insolvency proceeding against the purchaser or another person?

-Non-petition clauses are likely to be valid (whether governed by English law or the law of another country), although there is little authority in English law.
+Non-petition clauses are likely to be valid under English law, although there is little authority.
 The most effective method for enforcing such a clause would be injunctive relief which, as an equitable remedy, is at the discretion of the court.
 A court would have to consider whether such a clause was contrary to public policy as an attempt to oust the jurisdiction of the court or the insolvency laws of the UK.
 It is possible that an English court would deal with a winding-up petition even if it were presented in breach of a non-petition clause.
 A party may have statutory or constitutional rights to take legal action against the purchaser or such other person which are not possible to be contractually disapplied.
+Where the agreement is governed by a law of another country and the English courts have cause to consider its efficacy under that foreign law, the analysis as to whether such a clause would be upheld will be the same as that discussed in questions 3.4 and 3.5 above, namely that the English courts would apply the foreign governing law to determine whether the non-petition clause was effective.

 7.5 Priority of Payments "Waterfall".
-Will a court in England & Wales give effect to a contractual provision (even if the contract's governing law is the law of another country) distributing payments to parties in a certain order specified in the contract?
+Will a court in England & Wales give effect to a contractual provision in an agreement (even if that agreement's governing law is the law of another country) distributing payments to parties in a certain order specified in the contract?

-In respect of English law governed priorities of payments, as a general matter, the courts of England and Wales will seek to give effect to contractual provisions that sophisticated commercial parties have agreed, except where to do so is contrary to applicable law
+In respect of English law-governed priorities of payments, as a general matter, the courts of England & Wales will seek to give effect to contractual provisions that sophisticated commercial parties have agreed, except where to do so is contrary to applicable law.

-A recent English Supreme Court decision in Belmont Park Investments Pty Limited v BNY Corporate Trustee Services Ltd and Lehman Brothers Special Financing Inc. [2011] considered whether a contractual provision subordinating a party's rights to payment on the occurrence of an insolvency event (termed a "flip clause") was contrary to applicable English law, specifically the "antideprivation" and the "pari passu" rules (two sub-sets of a general principle that parties should not contract out of insolvency legislation).
+The English Supreme Court decision in Belmont Park Investments Pty Limited v BNY Corporate Trustee Services Ltd and Lehman Brothers Special Financing Inc. [2011] considered whether a contractual provision subordinating a party's rights to payment on the occurrence of an insolvency event (termed a "flip clause") was contrary to applicable English law, specifically the "antideprivation" and the "pari passu" rules (two sub-sets of a general principle that parties should not contract out of insolvency legislation).
 The judgment (in which the payment priorities were upheld notwithstanding the fact that the subordination provision was triggered by insolvency of the creditor) put particular emphasis, in deciding whether to give effect to the relevant provisions, on the importance of party autonomy and the desire of the courts to give effect to agreed contractual terms, as well as consideration of whether the relevant subordination provisions were commercially justifiable and entered into in good faith or whether they evidenced an intention to evade insolvency laws.

-By contrast, the U.S. Bankruptcy Court has held in parallel proceedings that the English law governed "flip clause" in question was unenforceable as a violation of the U.S. Bankruptcy Code, resulting in competing decisions in the UK and the US and in uncertainty as to whether an adverse foreign judgment in respect of the enforceability of a priority of payments "waterfall" would be recognised and given effect by the English courts in the context of a cross-border insolvency case.
+By contrast, the US Bankruptcy Court has held in parallel proceedings that the English law governed "flip clause" in question was unenforceable as a violation of the US Bankruptcy Code, resulting in competing decisions in the UK and the US and in uncertainty as to whether an adverse foreign judgment in respect of the enforceability of a priority of payments "waterfall" would be recognised and given effect by the English courts in the context of a cross-border insolvency case.